Stripe Atlas vs Firstbase vs DIY: What's Included

 What to verify regardless of provider

-- Tax residency position — which jurisdiction claims the founder as a tax resident, and whether the entity's income creates obligations in that jurisdiction or others.
+- Tax residency position — which jurisdiction claims you as a tax resident, and whether entity income creates obligations in that jurisdiction or others.

-- Reporting obligations — FBAR (FinCEN Form 114), FATCA (Form 8938), and Form 5471 for US persons with interests in foreign corporations.
-Per the IRS guidance on forming a corporation, these attach to the founder, not the entity.
+- Reporting obligations — FBAR (FinCEN Form 114), FATCA (Form 8938), Form 5471 for US persons with foreign corporation interests.
+Per IRS guidance, these attach to you, not the entity.

-- Operating agreement adequacy — whether the governance document reflects how the business actually operates, particularly for single-member LLCs where the boundary between personal and business activity requires documentation.
+- Operating agreement adequacy — does the governance document reflect how the business actually operates?
+For single-member LLCs where personal and business activity blur together, this matters more than founders expect.

-- Registered agent active status — whether the registered agent is current and the entity remains in good standing with the state of formation.
+- Registered agent active status — is the agent current?
+Is the entity in good standing?

-- Annual filing requirements — franchise taxes, annual reports, and jurisdiction-specific obligations that recur independently of business activity.
+- Annual filing requirements — franchise taxes, annual reports, jurisdiction-specific obligations that recur whether or not you had any revenue.

 What this means for your structure

-No formation service bridges this gap.
-Not because of a failure in their product, but because structural visibility is not what they sell.
+No formation service bridges that gap.
+Not because their product is broken, but because structural visibility isn't what they sell.
 They sell entity creation.
-The structure that matters — the 80% that determines how the entity interacts with tax authorities, banks, and compliance regimes across jurisdictions — is the founder's responsibility to map.
+The 80% that determines how your entity interacts with tax authorities, banks, and compliance regimes across jurisdictions?
+That's on you to map.

-The observation is not about which service to use.
-It is that the moment after entity creation is the moment when the structural questions begin — and no formation service tells you that.
+The real question isn't which service to pick.
+It's that the moment after entity creation is when the structural questions begin, and no formation service tells you that.

 Visual: Formation Service Coverage Gap